-Parklets Help Make Social Distancing Easier (and Dallas More Beauitful)
+Parklets Help Make Social Distancing Easier (and Dallas More Beautiful)

 How Parklets Are Helping Dallas Restaurants Adapt To a Covid-19 World

-Reveler's Hall Owner Jason Roberts Talks Better Block Installation's Inspiration and ImpactBY Megan Ziots // 05.28.20
+Reveler's Hall Owner Jason Roberts Talks Better Block Installation Inspiration and ImpactBY Megan Ziots // 05.28.20

 You’ve probably seen the giant, wooden outdoor seating space set up out front of Reveler’s Hall in the Bishop Arts District.
 Or at the very least, you’ve seen photos of it circulating online.
 The new “parklet” takes up an entire parking space — it’s hard to miss.
 And though the idea of parklets (a cute name for utilizing sidewalk space) feels new to Dallas, they’ve been a thing for years in more compact cities like New York and San Francisco, the latter of which is credited with introducing the concept.